goperreault/goperreault.github.io/proj_treeallergy.md

 A project to help with my seasonal pollen allergies.
 It maps the four tree species from which I get the worse allergic reaction during springtime.
 It uses the City of Mississauga's Open data tree inventory catalog to extract all of the ash, birch, oak and willow species.
 The goal of the project is to identify where each species is located within the the Lisgar neighbourhood, in particular the trail located alongside a creek.

 ## Pollen season
 According to the [Aerobiology Research Laboratories](http://www.pollenexperts.ca/toronto-ontario/), all four tree pollens start in April and lasts until late May to early June, the exception being willow that ends earlier in May.
+Through anecdotal evidence I can confirm that pollen season lasts from late April to mid June.

 [//]: <> ## Static maps
 [//]: <> The follow maps show the distribution of each trees species in the city.